The most common addiction across the nation

 Fentanyl

-Professional specializing in treating mental & emotional disorders is known as...
+Professionals specializing in treating mental disorders and or substance abuse are known as...

 Changing these three things helps in early recovery